-"Business Day" means any day in which banks in Luxembourg and London are open for normal full banking business (excluding Saturdays and Sundays as well as 24 December) In addition and where relevant for a specific Sub-Fund, any days in the UAE which are declared as public holidays for Eid or other religious holidays shall not be considered as Business Days.
+"Business Day" means any day in which banks in Luxembourg and London are open for normal full banking business (excluding Saturdays and Sundays as well as 24 December).
+In addition and where relevant for a specific Sub-Fund, any days in the UAE which are declared as public holidays shall not be considered as Business Days.
+Also, specifically with regard to Emirates India Equity Fund, any days in India which are declared as public holidays shall not be considered as Business Day for this specific Sub-Fund.
 Such days and the list of impacted Sub-Funds will be communicated to investors in due course.